Xadeck/jekyll-terminal/README.md

 {% endterminal %}
 ```

-It will get rendered nicely, with a drop shadow, as shown below:
+It will get rendered nicely, with a drop shadow, as shown on snapshot below:

 ![](https://github.com/Xadeck/jekyll-terminal/blob/master/screenshot.png)

+Download the sel-contained `sample.html` file in this repository to see how it is rendered in your favorite browser.
+Or check an on-line rendering at http://htmlpreview.github.io/?https://github.com/Xadeck/jekyll-terminal/blob/master/sample.html.

+## Advanced use
-If there is a command that is on multiple line, like an here document, start the line with a slash:
+Lines starting with `$ ` are considered commands and will be rendered as such.
+If you need a command on multiple line, like an here document, start the line with a slash:

 ```liquid
 {% terminal %}